liquidapps-io/docs/docs/dsps/eosio-node.md

 ```bash
 nodeos --disable-replay-opts --snapshot $HOME/.local/share/eosio/nodeos/data/snapshots/boot.bin --delete-all-blocks
 ```
-Wait until the node fully syncs, then press CTRL+C once, wait for the node to shutdown and proceed to the next step.
+You will know that the node is fully synced once you see blocks being produced every half second at the head block.
+You can match the block number you are seeing in the nodeos logs to what [bloks.io](https://bloks.io/) is indicating as the head block on the chain you are syncing (mainnet, Kylin etc).
+Once you have confirmed that it is synced press `CTRL+C` once, wait for the node to shutdown and proceed to the next step.

 ## systemd
 ```bash